DevCycleHQ/devcycle-docs/docs/sdk/local-bucketing-proxy/index.md

 Deployment scenarios exists where either the deployed SDK cannot reach out to the DevCycle Config CDN or Events API, or the Bucketing API in the case of a Cloud SDK.
+The proxy was created to solve the problem of certain languages not supporting the concepts needed to maintain an efficient local bucketing environment for the DevCycle SDK's (PHP).
+This has since expanded to support a larger set of functionality to enable more deployment scenarios.

 The DevCycle Local Bucketing Proxy is a standalone process that can be run alongside your application or on a separate host in your environment.